 I’ll let the thorough analysis of the plot for the review of the complete game (currently scheduled for March, 8th), but let me spend just a few words to classify the product.
 After watching a few videos online I was somewhat sure that it was going to be a cooperative multiplayer with a story component (like Defiance, just to name one).
-What I had the chance to try is instead …. an open-world, third person shooter, action role play, massive multiplayer online, story driven survival game!!!!
-Yet, you can play the all game alone!
+What I had the chance to try is instead …. an open-world, third-person shooter, action role play, massively multiplayer online, story-driven survival game!!!!
+Yet, you can play all the game alone!

 I don’t know if I’m biased or what, but while playing the beta many other games came into my mind, for a reason or another (and I mean it in a positive way):